WolfLink/quantum_tree_network_simulator/README.md

 run\_example\_simulations.py can also be used as an example of how to work with tree\_sim.py to run many simulations to compute statistics.

+There are also some examples in Jupyter Notebook form under `jupyter_examples`.

 # Raw Data Specification: